Defenseless: Plot

-Steven’s widow, Ellie, is arrested for the murder, but T.K. believes she is being framed.
-T.K. discovers further evidence tying Steven to Blue Screen Productions and learns of his exploitation of underage girls, including Cindy.
-During a tense visit, Cindy reveals that she knew Steven and asks T.K. to help her return to work in the industry.

-As the case unfolds, T.K. grapples with her role in the scandal and her growing suspicions about Ellie.
-T.K. finds Jack Hammer who hints at Steven's preference for "jailbait" and implies she should ask his daughter.
-T.K. pressures Janna into revealing that she was manipulated by her father into an incestuous affair and that Hammer produced private sex tapes of the two.
+Ellie is arrested for the murder, but T.K. believes she is being framed.
+T.K. finds more evidence linking Steven to Blue Screen, especially after Cindy admits she knew Steven.
+She becomes more suspicious about Ellie as well.
+T.K. meets Jack Hammer who hints at Steven's preference for "jailbait" and implies she should ask his daughter.
+T.K. confronts and pressures Janna into revealing that she was manipulated by her father into an incestuous affair and that Hammer produced private sex tapes of the two.
 T.K. interrogates Ellie again and Ellie reveals she knew about her husband abusing their daughter, and T.K. convinces her to publicly reveal Janna's abuse so she could be proclaimed innocent.
 At trial, Ellie is acquitted by the jury.

-Beutel confronts T.K. with the bloody letter opener discovered in T.K.’s car trunk.
-Ellie visits her in jail to offer help, but she exhibits a different demeanor than usual and shares that she knew of Steven's affair with her, furthering T.K.'s suspicions.
+Beutel confronts and arrests T.K. after discovering the bloodied letter opener in her trunk.
+Ellie visits her in prison, but she exhibits a different demeanor and reveals she knew about her affair with Steven all along.
+Beutel releases T.K. after sharing her suspicions about Ellie.

-After being released by Beutel, he and T.K. confront Ellie at her home.
-Ellie breaks down, admitting to killing Steven in a moment of despair and anger.
-Janna overhears the confession, leading to an emotional resolution as Ellie is taken away.
-Beutel reveals he orchestrated events to draw out Ellie’s confession, and T.K. reluctantly accepts his help despite being shaken by what has happened.
+T.K. and Beutel confront Ellie together at her home.
+Ellie breaks down and admits to killing Steven out of anger for his sexual abuse of Janna and his affair with T.K.
+Janna overhears her mother's confession and they share an embrace before Ellie is taken away.
+In his car, Beutel reveals he planted the letter opener to draw out Ellie's confession, and T.K. reluctantly accepts his methods to solve the case.